Catherine Doherty: Friendship House

 Newly prosperous but with her marriage in ruins, and dissatisfied with a life of material comfort, de Hueck began to feel the promptings of a deeper call through a passage that leaped to her eyes each time she opened the Bible: "Arise—go... sell all you possess... take up your cross and follow Me."
 In 1932, having obtained the blessing of her bishop, she gave away her possessions and went to live in the slums of Toronto.
 Others, attracted by her radical gospel witness, came to join her, and Friendship House was born.
-She begged food and clothing, organized activities for the youth, and countered Communist propaganda with the social encyclicals of the popes.
+She begged for food and clothing, organized activities for the youth, and countered Communist propaganda with the social encyclicals of the popes.

 Beleaguered by misunderstandings and calumny, the Toronto Friendship House was forced to close in 1936.
 Two years later, with the backing of Fr.
 John LaFarge SJ, Catherine initiated an interracial apostolate in Harlem, New York, living with and serving the African-American population.
 As this work expanded to Chicago, Washington, D.C., and Portland, Oregon, Friendship House became well known in the American Catholic Church.